You've heard about it, you know plenty of marketers are infatuated with it, but at the end of the day, what is marketing automation?

 Marketing automation refers to the software that exists with the goal of automating marketing actions.
 Many marketing departments have to automate repetitive tasks such as emails, social media, and other website actions.
 The technology of marketing automation makes these tasks easier.

-At its best, marketing automation is software and tactics that allow companies to buy and sell like Amazon -- that is, to nurture prospects with highly personalized, useful content that helps convert prospects to customers and turn customers into delighted customers.
+At its best, marketing automation is a combination of CRM software and tactics that allow companies to buy and sell like Amazon -- that is, to nurture prospects with highly personalized, useful content that helps convert prospects to customers and turn customers into delighted customers.
 This type of marketing automation typically generates significant new revenue for companies, and provides an excellent return on the investment required.

 Though it's not the easiest marketing initiative to execute on, marketing automation is certainly not impossible.
 Imagine you're trying to grow a plant.
 First you need fertile soil ripe for the growth of your plant.
 Next you need seeds themselves to care for, and last you need water and light in order to nurture those seeds into a lush, blooming plant.
 It's not foolproof, but it's not impossible.
 In our story, effective marketing automation looks just like nurturing this plant does.
 At the end of the day, we hope we've nurtured our leads (the seedlings) well enough to produce actual paying customers (a lush, full-grown plant).